seraphicfae/cobbleverse-server/README.md

 Once in, simply put in the address of your server.
 If you're on the same machine, you can use `localhost` or `127.0.0.1`.
 Sometimes you need to specify the port number too.
 This server will be utilizing port `25565`.
 This means you could use `localhost:25565` or `127.0.0.1:localhost`

+## How to manage backups?
+### Triggering a manual backup
+Run the command: `docker compose exec mc-backup /usr/bin/backup now` This will create a backup of the current world as a tgz.
+(You can safely run the command while the server is running.
+The server will be paused via RCON.)

+### Importing a backup to the server
+> IMPORTANT: shutdown the server via `docker compose down` to ensure data transfer stops entirely Run the command: `tar -xzf ./backups/<your-backup-filename>.tgz -C ./data` Adjust for your world name, and timestamp, as well as making sure you're in the working directory of the server